 #207 – feeling safe and secure in a healthy marriage

 #209 – a lazy Sunday afternoon curled up on the couch with her husband watching a movie

 Where are you today?
 Are you finding rest and being fed through the Lord?
 Are you huddled under a tree wanting to give up?
 Are you crouching in a cave hiding from the world?
-Wherever you are let God give you rest, let Him feed you, let Him take care of you.
+Wherever you are today, allow God to give you rest, feed you, and take care of you.